 Teak is a beautiful material for boat decking.
 It looks amazing, feels good under your feet, and holds up to the marine environment.
 There is a lot to love about going with teak, but it’s not without its maintenance requirements.
-If you own a boat fitted with teak decking, you’ll need to perform some restoration work from time to time.
-To get great results and enjoy many more days out on the water, consider these top teak restoration tips for your boat.
+If you own a boat fitted with teak decking, you know that you’ll need to perform some restoration work from time to time.
+To get great results on your teak wood boat restoration and enjoy many more days out on the water, consider these top teak restoration tips for your boat.

 Know When the Time is Right